Areopaguaworkshop/wenbi/README.md

 - You can install through pip (or other tools as uv or rye) and from source.

 ### prerequest
-- Install [Ollama](https://ollama.com/) and dowload a model.
+- Install [Ollama](https://ollama.com/) and download a model.
 The default model for this project is qwen2.5.
+- For using Google Gemini models, you'll need:
+  - A Google API key (set as `GOOGLE_API_KEY` environment variable) - recommended approach
+  - Or, if API key is not set, the system will fall back to Google Cloud application default credentials from `/home/ajiap/.config/gcloud/application_default_credentials.json` (requires `GOOGLE_CLOUD_PROJECT` environment variable)

 ### Install through pip